carbon-language/carbon-lang/docs/design/README.md

 -   Names for types are in the same namespace shared with functions, variables, namespaces, and so on.
 -   The grammar for writing a type is the [expression](#expressions) grammar, not a separate grammar for types.
-So Carbon doesn't use angle brackets `<`...`>` in types, since `<` and `>` are used for comparison in expressions.
+Carbon also doesn't use angle brackets `<`...`>` in types, since `<` and `>` are used for comparison in expressions.
 -   Function call syntax is used to specify parameters to a type, like